anlan625/Learning-to-Rank-project/README.md

 The files are specified as follow:

+**Data**:
+Use the link to download the file to data folder<br/>
+Files would be set1.test.txt, set1.train.txt, set1.valid.txt, set2.test.txt, set2.train.txt, set2.valid.txt

 **Output**:
 Prediction and saved models are in the folder SVMRank and RankNet:<br/>
 SVMRank-model1: the model trained by set1.train by SVMRank<br/>